wolfcohub/craft-cache-cow/README.md

 # Cache Cow

-This plugin adds a "Warm Cache" button to Utilities > Caches on your Craft CMS control panel.
+This plugin adds a "Warm Cache" button under Utilities > Cache Cow on your Craft CMS control panel.
 Click it to fetch all URLs in your sitemap.xml.
 ![Screen shot of Warm Cache button.](warm-cache-button.png)

 Or run the command